dea78799-dotcom/Script-ban-chanh/README.md

             end)

-            if success and response and response.Body then local data = HttpService:JSONDecode(response.Body)
-                if data and data.data then
-                    for _, s in ipairs(data.data) do
+            if success and response and response.Body then local decodeSuccess, data = pcall(function() return HttpService:JSONDecode(response.Body) end) if decodeSuccess and data and data.data then for _, s in ipairs(data.data) do
                         if type(s) == "table" and s.id ~= game.JobId and s.playing < s.maxPlayers and s.playing > 0 then
                             table.insert(servers, s)
                         end
                     end
+                    cursor = data.nextPageCursor or ""
+                else
+                    break
                 end
-                cursor = (data and data.nextPageCursor) or ""
             else
                 break
             end